-4.2.4.1 Benthic Resources
+4.2.4.2 Benthic Resources

 The primary ecological impacts of dredging a sand borrow site is the removal of existing benthic community organisms.
 This has an immediate localized effect on the benthic macroinvertebrate community.
-Survival of organisms during dredging varies widely.
+Survival of organisms during dredging varies widely (USACE, 1983).
 Mechanical disturbance of the substrate may generate suspended sediments and increase turbidity near the dredging operation and result in reduced light penetration temporarily.
-Sediment substrate remaining in the borrow area may be altered, uncovering sediments that are different in composition.
-Dredging may alter the hydrodynamics of the area, which could affect sediment accumulation or scouring.
-In addition to the physical disruption of the habitat, recolonization of the benthic community can be rapid, typically taking from a few months to a few years (Brooks et al., 2006; Maurer et al., 1981a,b; 1982, Maurer et al., 1986; Saloman et al., 1982; Van Dolah et al., 1984). .Recovery of infaunal communities after dredging has been shown to occur through larval transport, along with juvenile and adult settlement, but can vary based on several factors including seasonality, habitat type, size of disturbance, and species' life history characteristics (e.g., larval development mode, sediment depth distribution) (Shull, 1997; Thrush et al., 1996; Zajac and Whitlatch, 1991).
+In addition to the physical disruption of the habitat, recolonization of the benthic community can be rapid, typically taking from a few months to a few years (Brooks et al., 2006; Maurer et al., 1981a,b; 1982, Maurer et al., 1986; Saloman et al., 1982; Van Dolah et al., 1984).
+Recovery of infaunal communities after dredging has been shown to occur through larval transport, along with juvenile and adult settlement, but can vary based on several factors including seasonality, habitat type, size of disturbance, and species' life history characteristics (e.g., larval development mode, sediment depth distribution) (Shull, 1997; Thrush et al.,

+1996; Zajac and Whitlatch, 1991).
 Initial recolonization is dominated by opportunistic taxa whose reproductive capacity is high, and flexible environmental requirements allow them to occupy disturbed areas (Boesch and Rosenberg, 1981; McCall, 1977).
 Highly mobile organisms, such as amphipods, can escape to the water column and can directly resettle after dredging operations are completed (Conner and Simon, 1979).
 Mobile polychaetes are intermediate of amphipods and bivalves in their capacity to resettle directly after dredging.
 Bivalves are the least mobile organisms, although pelagic larvae of these species can result in high recruitment.
 Larval recruitment and horizontal migration from adjacent, unaffected areas initially recolonize the disturbed area (Van Dolah et al., 1984; Oliver et al., 1977).

 Most studies indicate that dredging had only temporary effects on the infaunal community, and in some studies, differences in infaunal communities were attributed to seasonal variability or to hurricanes rather than to dredging (Posey and Alphin, 2002).
 Within months to years, and if environmental conditions permit, the initial surface-dwelling opportunistic species would be replaced by benthic species that represent a more mature community (Bonsdorff, 1983).
-Based on the existing benthic community found occurring within the offshore areas, it is expected that these organisms will recover quickly after dredging operations cease, provided the sediment substrate is not significantly altered.
-No long term effects are expected as the benthic community that naturally exists in the area is dominated by species with opportunistic life histories and exhibit rapid recruitment capabilities.
+Scott (2012) resampled undredged areas within Borrow Area D2 as well as resampled Borrow Area D1 (dredged both in 2008 and 2010).
+D2's expansion area (formerly referred to as Borrow Area D3) was initially sampled.
+The benthic community in Area D3 was not unique, containing typical east coast fast-growing, opportunistic epifaunal and infaunal species, and similar to other communities in and along the New Jersey coast.
+Cluster analyses detected benthic population groups associated with the surface sediments collected from each station.
+These same patterns between benthic community composition and sediment type existed at revisited sampling sites in Borrow Area D1 and D2.
+The overall benthic community composition, even within these sub-habitats, consists of species that can easily recruit after dredging disturbances.